E3: 1995–2006: Growth and success through first decade

 In 1996, IDG and the IDSA tried a Japanese version of E3, in preparation for a worldwide series of events, at the Makuhari Messe in Tokyo (as E3 Tokyo '96) in association with TV Asahi.
 Although Sony Computer Entertainment was the show's original sponsor, the company withdrew its support in favor of its PlayStation Expo.
-Sega pulled out at the last minute, leaving Nintendo the only big-three company to appear.
+Sega then pulled out at the last minute, leaving Nintendo the only big-three company to appear.
 Held November 1–4, 1996, the presence of several other gaming expos and lack of support from Japanese game manufacturers led to reportedly poor turnout and rumored E3 events in Singapore and Canada did not take place.

 Due to failed negotiations for the convention space in Los Angeles, the E3 conventions in 1997 and 1998 were held at the Georgia World Congress Center in Atlanta, Georgia.
 Turnout at these shows was dramatically lower than at the first two E3s, which has been attributed to a declining number of game developers and the fact that many video game companies were based on the West Coast, making the cost of sending staff and equipment to Atlanta prohibitive.
 The show returned to the Los Angeles Convention Center in 1999, and continued to grow in attendance, ranging from 60,000 to 70,000 attendees.

 In addition to the event, E3 started to support (or became associated with) several websites.
 One was E365, introduced in 2006, an online community which attendees used to network and schedule meetings.